 Who knows more about you than your weed guy?
 Dealers are the people you call when you're celebrating as well as when you're at your lowest, the people who you share a secret with and may even invite to a birthday party.
 It's a more personal, more weighted interaction than you have with your local supermarket clerk or even your liquor-store counterman.
 The person who gives you your weed may not be your friend, but they are, unavoidably, your confidant.

-So it's no surprise that High Maintenance, HBO's fantastic new comedy that premieres in the US on Friday, is one of TV's best, most closely-observed shows about life in New York, with an eye for funny-absurd-sad details you'd only see if you spent your days going in and out of strangers' apartments.
+So it's no surprise that High Maintenance, HBO's fantastic new comedy that premieres Friday, is one of TV's best, most closely observed shows about life in New York, with an eye for funny-absurd-sad details you'd only see if you spent your days going in and out of strangers' apartments.

 Centered on a small-time weed dealer called the Guy (played by co-creator Ben Sinclair), each episode is set in the residence of one of his mostly Brooklyn-based clients.
 The show is true to its roots as Vimeo's first original web series, and happily, Sinclair and his fellow showrunner Katja Blichfeld haven't let the increased responsibility and pressure that comes with a full-on prestige cable comedy dilute any of what made their web series great.